RCN-ECS/rcn-ecs.github.io/2023VirtualLabCall.md

 * Mentors may be Faculty, Postdoctoral Fellows, or Research Associates - as long as lab meetings can be dedicated to the mentees professional development.
 * If you haven't yet, please [sign up to be a member of the RCN](https://rcn-ecs.github.io/howtojoin/).
 It's as simple as filling out a form and signing up for our listserv!
-* Please use [the RCN lab meeting mentor sign-up form](TO DO) to sign up to be a mentor for this program before Sept 15.
+* Please use [the RCN lab meeting mentor sign-up form](https://docs.google.com/forms/d/11W6UjTM2U4djtDfsmc94O4qNMkQwdYQW-lDxjpmoqlk/edit) to sign up to be a mentor for this program before Sept 15.
-* Mentor applications are due Sept 15 (two weeks before mentee applications are due).
+* Mentor applications are due August 30 (two weeks before mentee applications are due).
-* PIs that sign up will agree to invite the matched applicant to join 10 lab meetings and at  least parts of 2 lab meetings will be devoted to professional development of the applicant by May 2022.
+* PIs that sign up will agree to invite the matched applicant to join 10 lab meetings and at least parts of 2 lab meetings will be devoted to professional development of the applicant by May 2024.

 ## Information for applicants